phseiff/gender-render/README.md

 * The data describing which persons use which pronouns is accepted in JSON syntax (and, of cause, as a python dict or javascript object, when using the respective APIs).

 * Easy, yet powerful and sleek syntax.

+* Works even if your text mentions or addresses *multiple* individuals with unknown genders.

 * Supports ANY pronoun-sets or forms of addressing, including pronoun-less identities (as long as you include additional information to render those).